markh-de/KiVar/README.md

 ##### Choice Identifier Lists

-When using Choice Identifiers in Choice Expressions, they are always specified as **Choice Identifier Lists**.
-A Choice Identifier List consists of **one or more** Choice Identifiers.
+When using Choice Identifiers in Choice Expressions, those identifiers are always specified inside **Choice Identifier Lists**.
+A Choice Identifier List consists of **one or more** Choice Identifiers that are separated by `,` (comma) characters (e.g. `ChoiceId_1,ChoiceId_2,ChoiceId_3`).

-A Choice Identifier List is a **comma-separated** list of Choice Identifiers, for example `ChoiceId_1,ChoiceId_2,ChoiceId_3`.
 No space is allowed around the separating comma.

 ##### Default Choices

 ###### Purpose

-To follow the ["All-or-None" rule](#all-or-none), Content or Property assignments must be defined for _all_ choices involved if at least one assignment is performed.
+To follow the ["All-or-None" rule](#all-or-none), Content and Property assignments must be defined for _all_ choices involved if at least one assignment is defined.

-This would require each Choice Identifier to be listed along with its corresponding Content or Property assignments.
-Also, any modification of available Choice Identifiers (i.e. adding, removing, renaming Choices) in _one_ component would require the Choice Expressions of _all_ components in the same Aspect scope to be adapted as well.
+Defining all Choices for each assignment theoretically requires each Choice Identifier to be listed along with its corresponding Content or Property assignments.
+Also, any modification of available Choice Identifiers (i.e. adding, removing, renaming Choices) in _one_ component theoretically requires the Choice Expressions of _all_ components in the same Aspect scope to be adapted as well.

 To avoid listing each possible Choice Identifier for each assignment, **Default Choices** can be used.
 The Content and Property assignments specified for a Default Choice apply as described below.